tankh99/tp/docs/DeveloperGuide.md

   - Pros: Easier to manage appointments as a list.
   - Cons:
     - Reduce in OOP-ness of the code
-    - Hard to scale up, as need to change the whole code base.
+    - Hard to scale up, as we need to change the whole code base.

 <!-- @@author Jerome-j -->
-## Adding a new Patient
+## Adding a New Patient

-The add patient feature is modified from the original AB3 which allows users to register new students as user and insert them into the application.
+The add patient feature is modified from the original AB3 which allows users to register new students as users and insert them into the application.

 The add patient sequence diagram is displayed below: